concur1/pl_compare/README.md

 - [] Benchmark for different sizes of data.
 - [] Github actions for testing
 - [] Github actions for linting
+- [] Investigate use for very large datasets 50GB-100GB.
+Can this be done using LazyFrames only?
 - [x] Github actions for publishing